Walter Bagot (priest)

 Walter Bagot (2 November 1731 – 10 July 1806) was an English cleric and landowner.
 He was the third son of Sir Walter Bagot of Blithfield Hall, Staffordshire.

 He was educated at Christ Church, Oxford and graduated Master of Arts in 1757.
-He was ordained in that year and appointed Rector of Leigh, Kent.
+He was ordained in that year and appointed Rector of Leigh, Stafforshire.
 In 1759 he was appointed Rector of Blithfield.

 He inherited Pype Hayes Hall, which had been in the Bagot family since 1630, on the death of a cousin.